fikte/calendar-period-week-notes/README.md

 <img width="40%" height="40%" alt="image" src="https://github.com/user-attachments/assets/4ff590d2-bb64-43b5-82cd-0336274630a6" />

-### oggle off the period / week column in the calendar view
+### Toggle off the period / week column in the calendar view

 For those who don't need a period / week column, just toggle it off in the settings: